Christine Hoekenga

 Founding Coordinator

-Christine Hoekenga is the founding coordinator of the Health Humanities Hub.
-She specializes in managing complex projects, developing impactful educational programs, and fostering strategic partnerships across disciplines in the public and nonprofit sector.
-This includes award-winning work at organizations as varied as the University of Arizona Health Sciences, NASA’s OSIRIS-REx Mission, Pima County, and the Smithsonian Institution.
 Christine holds a BA in Environmental Science and Rhetoric & Media Studies from Willamette University, an MS in Science Writing from the Massachusetts Institute of Technology, and a graduate certificate in Business Intelligence and Analytics from Eller College of Management.
-She is also a Certified Interpretive Guide through the National Association for Interpretation and is trained as a Dialogue Facilitator with the Center for Community Mediation and Facilitation.
+She is a Certified Interpretive Guide through the National Association for Interpretation, a trained Dialogue Facilitator with the Center for Community Mediation and Facilitation, and member of the 2025-26 campus cohort for Bridging Differences in Higher Education Learning Fellowship with Berkley's Greater Good Science Center.

 In her free time, Christine is a search and rescue volunteer and wilderness first responder with the Southern Arizona Rescue Association where she also serves as a mentor and team trainer in leadership, stress, and resilience.